 Learn more about Indonesia's participation in the Global Methane Initiative.
 Exit

 In the 1990s, EPA and Indonesia collaborated to evaluate air emissions from forest fires and to phase out lead in gasoline.
 Over the years, EPA has been cooperating with Indonesian partners and United Nations Environment Programme (UNEP) through work under the Global Partnership for Clean Fuels and Vehicles (PCFV).

-EPA is also partnering with the City of Jakarta and the Indonesian Ministry of Environment on “Breathe Easy, Jakarta,” a program to improve air quality and protect human health in the capital region.
-Under this cooperation, MOE officials visited EPA in December 2013 to learn more about U.S. air quality management practices.
-This program, which includes air quality management trainings and technical assistance, is also intended to serve as a model for urban air quality management for other major cities in the region.
+EPA is also partnering with the City of Jakarta and the Indonesia Ministry of Environment and Forestry (MoEF) on “Breathe Easy, Jakarta,” a program to improve air quality and protect human health in the capital region.
+Under this cooperation, several members of the “Breathe Easy, Jakarta” led training and partner meetings in Jakarta on air modelling, inventories, and monitoring in May 2015.
+MOE officials also visited EPA in December 2013 to learn more about U.S. air quality management practices.
+This program, which includes air quality management trainings and technical assistance, is intended to serve as a model for urban air quality management for other major cities in the region.

 - View press release: U.S. EPA Partners with Indonesia to Improve Public Health in Jakarta (2010)